UTSA vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- UTSA and its opponents have combined for 59.5 points -- this matchup's over/under -- only twice this season.
+- UTSA and its opponents have scored at least 59.5 points only twice this season.

-- The two teams combine to average 66.9 points per game, 7.4 more than the over/under in this contest.
+- Saturday's total is 7.4 points lower than the two team's combined 66.9 points per game average.

-- These two squads combine to surrender 50.1 points per game, 9.4 fewer than this contest's over/under.
+- The 50.1 combined points per game that these two squads have allowed this season are 9.4 fewer than the 59.5 total in this contest.

 - The Roadrunners and their opponents have scored an average of 60.6 points per game in 2021, 1.1 more than Saturday's total.